labuladong/fucking-algorithm/think_like_computer/Union-Find-Application.md

 }
 ```

 This code is very long.
 In fact, it is just the realization of the previous idea.
-Only the `O` connected to the boundary` O` have the connectivity with `dummy 'and they will not be replaced.
+Only the `O` connected to the boundary `O` have the connectivity with `dummy` and they will not be replaced.

 To be honest, the Union-Find algorithm solves this simple problem.
 It can be a bit of a killer.
 It can solve more complex and more technical problems. **The main idea is to add virtual nodes in a timely manner.
 Dynamic connectivity**.